vincentbernat/thass0.github.io/_drafts/an-intuition-for-logarithms.md

 On another note, I think there is a lot to say in favor of the aesthetic beauty of performing computationally complex operations without any tools except for systematic analytic thought.

 Firstly, why is it that we don't all find logarithms to be intuitive?
 To answer this question, it was helpful to me to think of mathematical operations in terms of the *function* they compute and that function's *inverse*.
 For example, the addition $y = x + a$ yields the value $y$ from $x$ and $a$ and the inverse of the addition results in one of the arguments: $y - a = x$.
 You can find a table of different examples of this for numerous functions and the restrictions that apply [here on Wikipedia](https://en.wikipedia.org/wiki/Inverse_function#Standard_inverse_functions).
 You will notice, that at any level of complexity the inverse function is generally more difficult to compute in your head or by hand than the original.
 The inverse as a stand-alone function is usually a more abstract operation than it's counterpart that's even harder to grasp as the complexity of the base operation increases.
-For example, a subtraction is often harder to compute manually than an addition and a multiplication is usually harder than both addition and subtraction [^1].
+For example, a subtraction is often harder to compute manually than an addition and a multiplication is usually harder than both addition and subtraction.

 For a long time, the limit of what I could realistically compute or better approximate in my head was square roots.
 This was likely due to the fact that in German high-school they make us memorize the square and thereby also the square root of all numbers between 0 and 20.
 Later, this became the starting point for teaching us about parabolas and later polynomials.

 I can't recall whether I felt bored during those introductory classes, but I am certain many people disliked endlessly performing simple calculations applying the same operation over and over again.
 The method is somewhat boring, but it seems to me that memorizing a number of common function values and then drilling their relationships is useful in building a base from which to construct a deeper understanding and improved intuition.
 It's also essential to have memorized a few examples if you want to approximate the values of complex functions in a timely manner without using a calculator.

 Earlier on, they used the same approach for addition, subtraction, multiplication, and division.
 The general idea was introduced first, and then it was drilled for a while to get a feel for it.
-This is definitely not the ultimate learning strategy, and better methods of internalizing concepts are used everywhere outside public schools [^2].
+This is definitely not the ultimate learning strategy, and better methods of internalizing concepts are used everywhere outside public schools [^1].
 But it highlights the importance of getting to a place where one doesn't need to think about the basic operations anymore.
 They are just there in your head, right at your disposal.

 For example, what's the square root of $17$?
 Not knowing how to algorithmically compute the best approximation of $\sqrt{17}$, we can make a pretty good *intuitive* guess by relying on our knowledge of square roots.
-We memorized that $\sqrt{16} = 4$, that the square of the next integer after $4$ is $5^2 = 25$ and that the function $f(x) = x^2$ is continuous.
+We memorized that $\sqrt{16} = 4$, that the square of the next integer after $4$ is $5^1 = 25$ and that the function $f(x) = x^1$ is continuous.
 Based on this knowledge, we can quickly say that $\sqrt{17}$ must be somewhere in the lower part of the interval $[4, 5]$.

 This gets us pretty far, but let's continue.
 To improve our guess without spending any time on (generally) random guesses, we can approximate $f(x)$ for $4 \leq x \leq 5$ as a linear function.
 Based on this, we can conclude that since $25 - 16 = 9$ and $\sqrt{25} - \sqrt{16} = 5 - 4 = 1$, $\sqrt{17} = \sqrt{16 + 1} \approx 4 + \frac{1}{9}$.
 All of these calculations can be easily performed in one's head or quickly be scribbled down on a piece of paper.
 The figure below illustrates what I have just explained.
 Again, note this doesn't involve any calculates that are difficult to perform manually.